imthenachoman/ExquisiteW/README.md

 # ExquisiteW <!-- omit from toc -->

-ExquisiteW is a GUI driven window manager utility that lets you create custom window layouts and then quickly move and resize windows to zones using a GUI or keyboard shortcuts.
+ExquisiteW is a GUI driven window manager utility for Windows 10 that lets you create custom window layouts and then quickly move and resize windows to zones using a GUI or keyboard shortcuts.

 After layouts have been configured, and ExquisiteW is running, you can use ExquisiteW to move and resize the window under the mouse to a specific zones in one of 2 ways: